Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning: Comparison to other systems

 \subsection{Integration and setup}

 To avoid hardware-dependent performance differences, we (re-)ran all \automl{} systems on our local hardware (see Section~\ref{sssec:expdetails}).
 We used the pre-defined \emph{1h8c} setting, which divides each dataset into ten folds and gives each framework one hour on eight CPU cores to produce a final model.
-We furthermore assigned each run $32$GB of RAM which is controlled by the SLURM cluster manager.
+We furthermore assigned each run $32$GB of RAM, which a SLURM cluster manager controlls.
 In addition, we conducted five repeats to account for randomness.
 The benchmark comes with \emph{Docker} containers~\citep{merkel-linux14a}.
-However, \emph{Docker} requires super user access on the execution nodes, which is not available on our compute cluster.
+However, \emph{Docker} requires superuser access on the execution nodes, which is not available on our compute cluster.
 Therefore, we extended the \automl{} benchmark with support for \emph{Singularity} images~\citep{kurtzer-plos17a}, and used them to isolate the framework installations from each other.
 For reproducibility, we give the exact versions we used in Table~\ref{tab:automl:versions} in the Appendix.

 The default resource allocation of the \automl{} benchmark is a highly parallel setting with eight cores.
-We chose the most straight-forward way of making use of these resources for \autosklearn{} and evaluate eight ML pipelines in parallel, assigning each $total\_memory/num\_cores$ RAM, which are $4$GB.
-This allows us to evaluate configurations obtained from the portfolio or KND in parallel, but also requires a parallel strategy for running BO afterwards.
-In preliminary experiments we found that the inherent randomness of the random forest used by SMAC combined with the interleaved random search of SMAC is sufficient to obtain results which perform a lot better than the previous parallelism implemented in \autosklearn{}~\citep{ramage-thesis2015a}.
-Whenever a pipeline finishes training, \autosklearn{} checks whether there is an instance of the ensemble construction running, and if not, it uses one of the eight slots to conduct ensemble building, and otherwise continues to fit a new pipeline.
+We chose the most straightforward way of making use of these resources for \autosklearn{} and evaluated eight ML pipelines in parallel, assigning each $total\_memory/num\_cores$ RAM, which are $4$GB.
+This allows us to evaluate configurations obtained from the portfolio or KND in parallel but also requires a parallel strategy for running BO afterwards.
+We extended the Bayesian optimization package SMAC3~\citep{lindauer-jmlr22a} to allow for asynchronous parallel optimization.
+In preliminary experiments, we found that the inherent randomness of the random forest used by SMAC combined with the interleaved random search of SMAC is sufficient to obtain results that perform a lot better than the previous parallelism implemented in \autosklearn{} via SMAC~\citep{ramage-thesis2015a}.
+Whenever a pipeline finishes training, \autosklearn{} checks whether there is an instance of the ensemble construction running, and if not, it uses one of the eight slots to conduct ensemble building and otherwise continues to fit a new pipeline.
 We implemented this version of parallel \autosklearn{} using \emph{Dask}~\citep{dask}.